View Oscar Miguel's Obituary on caller.com and share memories

 He is survived by his daughters Evita San Miguel and Bianca (Nathan) San Miguel-Guy: his brothers Roberto, Carlos and Joel (Irma) San Miguel, his sisters Carmen (Levi) Escobedo, Blanche (Ramiro) Hoyos, and Rita (Edward) Nunez, his grandchildren Hanah, Alex, Noah, Emma and Arorra.
 His sister-in-law Hope Rios, nieces and nephews.

-Oscar worked tirelessly for his clients: one of who said, "Oscar was my attorney and became a great friend and advisor to me.
-He represented me well: he was a beast!"
-He kept a baseball bat on his legal desk.

-Oscar was one of kind, a support system, a friend, a father, G-man and Pampaw, and a beloved brother.
-We will all miss him.

-Memorial service will be held at Cook Walden/Forest Oaks Funeral Home and Memorial Park on Saturday, December 7, 2019 at 2:30 p.m.
+Memorial services were held at Cook Walden/Forest Oaks Funeral Home and Memorial Park on Saturday, December 7, 2019 at 2:30 p.m.